- Ben Jackel, American, 1977

 - Work Locations: Los Angeles, CA

-In “Pay Attention” Jackel continues to speak about his interest in warfare—an obsession piqued by the Iraq War—and weaponry of all periods.
+Jackel has spoken often about his interest in warfare—an obsession piqued by the Iraq War—and weaponry of all periods.
 He is also intrigued by banal equipment used to battle fire, such as hydrants, extinguishers, and hoses, evidenced by the hyper-realistic ceramic versions of these and other similar objects that he has created.
-Jackel’s works demonstrate his fascination with the human fears of natural destruction and the simultaneous urge to destroy.
+Jackel’s works demonstrate his fascination with the human fear of natural destruction and the simultaneous urge to destroy.

 Jackel was born and raised in Aurora, CO.
-He studied ceramics at the University of Colorado, Boulder, and earned an MFA at University of California, Los Angeles,
+He studied ceramics at the University of Colorado, Boulder, and in 2005, he earned an MFA at University of California, Los Angeles, where he studied with Adrian Saxe and Charles Ray.
+Jackel currently lives and works in Los Angeles.

 Some images in our online collection are at thumbnail size, in accordance with AAMD guidelines, because they are protected by copyright.
 The Denver Art Museum respects the rights of artists or their representatives who retain the copyright to their work.
 Other images represent the best photography available and should be used as reference images only.
 Please complete the Image Rights Request form if you want to request a high resolution image.